malishav/OSCOAP/draft-selander-ace-object-security.md

 # Protected CoAP Message Fields # {#coap-headers-and-options}

 This section defines how the CoAP message fields are protected.
-OSCOAP protects as much of the unprotected CoAP message as possible, while still allowing forwarding proxy operations {{I-D.hartke-core-e2e-security-reqs}}.
+OSCOAP protects as much of the unprotected CoAP message as possible, while still allowing forward proxy operations {{I-D.hartke-core-e2e-security-reqs}}.

 The CoAP Payload SHALL be encrypted and integrity protected.